rhysd/winver/README.md

 The above `WindowsVersion::detect` function works as follows:

-1. Try to get OS version from [`RtlGetVersion`](https://learn.microsoft.com/en-us/windows/win32/devnotes/rtlgetversion) function in ntdll.dll.
+1. Try to get OS version from [`RtlGetVersion`][wtlgetver] function in ntdll.dll.
 However it is a kernel mode function and ntdll.dll does not always exist.
+2. Try to get OS version from [WMI][wmi]'s [`Win32_OperatingSystem` provider][win32prov] via [WQL][wql].
+WMI may not be available due to the process security level setting.
-2. Try to get OS version from a file version information of kernel32.dll.
-However there is no guarantee to have permission to access the file.
+3. Try to get OS version from a file version information of kernel32.dll.
+However the version information in file might be slightly different from the actual OS version.
-3. Try to get OS version from [`GetVersionExW`](https://learn.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-getversionexw) function as fallback.
-This is an official way to get OS version but it lies if the program is running in compatibility mode and it requires to [embed compatibility manifest in your executable](https://learn.microsoft.com/en-us/windows/win32/sysinfo/targeting-your-application-at-windows-8-1).
+4. Try to get OS version from [`GetVersionExW`][getver] function as fallback.
+This is an official way to get OS version but it lies if the program is running in compatibility mode and it requires to [embed compatibility manifest in your executable][manifest].
-4. Give up getting OS version and return `None`.
+5. Give up getting OS version and return `None`.

+Each steps are implemented as isolated funcitons in `WindowsVersion`.
+For example, the step 1. is equivalent to `WindowsVersion::from_ntdll`.

-This logic was implemented referring to the implementation of [Python's `sys.getwindowsversion`](https://docs.python.org/3/library/sys.html#sys.getwindowsversion).
+This logic was implemented referring to the implementation of Python's [`sys.getwindowsversion`][getwindowsversion] and [`platform.win32_ver`][win32_ver].

 ## Installation